Benefits of RTK Obstacles for Spraying Operations

 Grass or permanent vegetation established in waterways protects the soil from concentrated water flows and significantly reduce gully erosion.

-Grassed waterways convey runoff from terraces, diversions, or other water concentrations without causing erosion or flooding Prevent gully formation Protect/improve water quality
+Grassed waterways convey runoff from terraces, diversions, or other water concentrations without causing erosion or flooding.
+They prevent gully formation and protect/improve water quality.

 Do you outline waterways?